Jensen's Kitchen was a lie: Nvidia reveals GTC 2021 keynote nearly 100% fake

 In a blog post on Wednesday, Nvidia talked about the experience of recreating a space for which tech enthusiasts have developed a real attachment.
 "Jensen's kitchen" was a pandemic staple for PC hardware fans who were used to watching or even attending much larger, more heavily produced launches.

+"To create a virtual Jensen, teams did a full face and body scan to create a 3D model, then trained an AI to mimic his gestures and expressions and applied some AI magic to make his clone realistic.

+"Digital Jensen was then brought into a replica of his kitchen that was deconstructed to reveal the holodeck within Omniverse, surprising the audience and making them question how much of the keynote was real, or rendered."

 Jensen's kitchen, meanwhile, brings its own understated charm to Nvidia's recent keynotes.
-There's nothing quite like seeing Huang pull the brand new RTX 3090 out of his oven during the Nvidia Ampere reveal last year.
+There's nothing quite like seeing Huang pull the brand new RTX 3090 out of his oven during the Nvidia Ampere reveal last year, and for many people dealing with lockdowns and social distancing due to the pandemic, the keynotes were a way to digitally connect with fellow enthusiasts in the comments section of the livestream.

 It was a natural choice then to make Jensen's Kitchen the demonstration of Nvidia's Omniverse tool, which is all about creating realistic 3D workspaces where people can meet and collaborate.
 Cool as it is, though, we still prefer the real thing.